-Meeting Frequency Attendees (Chair) Role Volcanic Ash Working Group Twice per year BoMAirservicesCASAOther NMHS and Industry To discuss issues relating to the impact of volcanic ash events on aviation Australian Strategic Air Traffic Management Group (ASTRA) Members: Airservices Airport associations Airlines association Airlines Observers: CASA AMSA Infrastructure ATSB RAAF (ADF) BOM Unions ASTRA is the peak industry advisory body dedicated to participation in the development of an optimum ATM system for Australia.
+Meeting Frequency Attendees (Chair) Role Volcanic Ash Working Group Twice per year BoM Airservices CASA International Meteorological Service Providers Discuss issues relating to the impact of volcanic ash events on aviation and consider opportunities for service development.
+Australian Strategic Air Traffic Management Group (ASTRA) Members: • Airservices • Airport associations • Airlines association • Airlines • Industry observers Observers: • CASA • AMSA • Infrastructure • ATSB • RAAF (ADF) • BoM • Unions ASTRA is the peak industry advisory body dedicated to participation in the development of an optimum ATM system for Australia.
 It comprises industry stakeholders including representatives of aircraft and airport operators from a range of industry sectors, staff associations, Airservices and observers from other Australian Government agencies.
-Aviation State Engagement Forum CASAAirservicesBoMRAAF (ADF)AirlinesIndustry associations State-based (regional) forums for discussion of matters relating to airspace and related procedures in Australia, and specifically in their areas of responsibility.
+Aviation State Engagement Forum CASA Airservices BoM RAAF (ADF) Airlines Industry associations State-based (regional) forums for discussion of matters relating to airspace and related procedures in Australia, and specifically in their areas of responsibility.
 Asia Pacific Cabin Safety Working Group Twice per year Airlines Industry associations CASA ATSB To facilitate the exchange of cabin safety information and sharing of resources, with the aim of promoting a proactive approach to cabin safety across the industry.
 Aviation Safety Advisory Panel (ASAP) CASAAirlinesIndustry associations ASAP is the primary advisory body through which CASA directs industry engagement and seeks input on current and future regulatory and associated policy approaches.
 The ASAP provides the Director of Aviation Safety with informed, objective high-level advice from the aviation community on current, emerging and potential issues that have, or may have, significant implications for aviation safety and the way CASA performs its functions.
-Technical Working Group(s) (TWGs) CASAAirlinesIndustry associations TWGs are established by the ASAP for referring specific issues within an industry sector, subject matter or domain for advice.
+Technical Working Group(s) (TWGs) CASAAirlinesIndustry TWGs are established by the ASAP for referring specific issues within an industry sector, subject matter or domain for advice.
 CASA may also establish a TWG to provide input on specific technical issues and proposals.
 In these cases, the ASAP will be requested by CASA to endorse the TWG so there is transparency in the collaborative work conducted by CASA and Industry representatives.